griptape-ai/griptape-nodes-example-with-app/README.md

 1. **Data Analysis**: Raw JSON data is analyzed by three specialized data experts, each focusing on different aspects
 2. **Summarization**: A summarizer agent consolidates the experts' findings into a coherent analysis
-3. **Monologue Generation**: The character (informed by their personality and world context) creates a monologue based on the summary
+3. **Debriefing Generation**: The speechwriter (informed by character personality and world context) creates a concise debriefing monologue with audio delivery tags
-4. **Parallel Processing**:
+4. **Parallel Audio Processing**:
-   - **Voice Path**: Acting coach refines the monologue for tone and inflection → Text-to-Speech → Voice audio
+   - **Voice Path**: Text-to-Speech with configurable stability, speed, and voice preset → Voice audio
-   - **Music Path**: Music coach analyzes the original monologue's tone → Music generation → Music audio
+   - **Music Path**: Music coach analyzes the monologue's tone → Music generation → Music audio
 5. **Retrospective**: Data experts reconvene to identify what additional data would have improved their analysis
-6. **Output**: Returns original monologue, refined monologue, voice audio, music audio, and retrospective
+6. **Output**: Returns debriefing monologue, voice audio, music audio, and retrospective

 ## Workflow Details